 The same principles that classical panoramic photography also applies to this new generation of pano apps.
 Most importantly, the pivot point of the camera head needs to be in the “no parallax” point of the camera.
 Since the lens of the iPhone is very small, it is sufficient to just place just into the pivot point.
 In figure 1 you see how the rotation axis of the motorized camera head roughly meet at the center of the camera.

 Programming is very straight forward:

-Here is a video of the motorized camera head in action:
+Here is a video of the an earlier version of the motorized camera head in action:

 And here is the resulting spherical panorama: